-- Project trees are not required by law or ordinance to be planted (Protocol Section 1.8).
-See Attestation of Planting. - The Project did not plant trees on sites that were forested and then cleared of trees within the prior ten years (Protocol Section 1.9) - Project trees are additional based on a project-specific baseline or the Performance Standard Baseline attached to this PDD. - Project Operator has signed a Project Implementation Agreement with City Forest Credits for 26 years. - The 26-year Project Duration commitment is additional to and longer than any commitment our organization makes to non-carbon project tree plantings. - Project Operator has signed the Attestation of Additionality.
+- Project trees are not required by law or ordinance to be planted, except for replacement trees planted in place of removed trees for specific reasons (Protocol Section 1.8).
+See Attestation of Planting. - The Project did not plant trees on sites that were forested and then cleared of trees within the prior ten years (Protocol Section 1.9) - Project trees are additional based on a project-specific baseline or the Performance Standard Baseline attached to this PDD.
+If the latter case, Project Operator has provided local canopy change data to support the use of the Performance Standard Baseline. - Project Operator has signed a Project Implementation Agreement with City Forest Credits for 26 years. - The 26-year Project Duration commitment is additional to and longer than any commitment our organization makes to non-carbon project tree plantings. - Project Operator has signed the Attestation of Additionality. - The revenue from the sale of carbon credits will play a material role in the successful and durable storage of Project Trees' carbon stock by providing funding that will help ensure the establishment and long-term health of Project Trees.
+[Project Operator to enter additional text describing how the carbon revenues will be used, e.g., to pay to plant trees, to pay for establishment of trees in the first 6 years, to pay for long-term maintenance, or to pay for other activities that will meaningfully improve or ensure planted trees' health and project success].